Meet Our Mentors

 But we won’t know you’re there if you don’t let us know.

-Michelle Stotz
+Michelle Stotts

 My grief journey began in November of 2019 when my friend tragically took their own life.
 The shock of that loss shook me to my core, leaving a deep scar that I struggled to understand.
 Then, in 2023, I faced another heart-wrenching loss when my mother passed away due to a traumatic brain injury.
 These two sudden and unexpected events taught me that grief has always been a part of my life, woven into the very fabric of the human experience.
 With grief now a constant presence, I find myself contemplating how I can harness its power to propel me toward health and wellness.